 Interestingly, It is also believed that this was the place where a large number of Elephant Teeth were found at one point in time.
 However, there are no mythological stories about them.

-1. Palak Wildlife Sanctuary.
-Considered to be one of the best travel destinations near Siaha, this sanctuary lies 130 km south to Siaha.
+Considered to be one of the best travel destinations near Siaha, this sanctuary lies 130 km south of Siaha.
 With amazing biodiversity, the charm of this sanctuary is just too strong to resist.
 If you love photography and are a fan of wildlife, then this should be on the top of your travel bucket list.

-2. Palak Dil.
-Also known as Pala Tipo i.e. swallowing lake, this lake is situated in the Phura village which is just a few kilometres away from Siaha.
+Also known as Pala Tipo i.e. swallowing lake, this lake is situated in the Phura village which is just a few kilometers away from Siaha.
 Palak Dil is also considered to be the largest lake in Mizoram and geographically comes under the Indo-Burma biodiversity hotspot.
 So, if you are a wildlife lover, this place will surely make you fall in love with it.

-3. Visit Churches.
-This place has got a number of churches which carry a subtle spiritual aura.
+This place has got a number of churches that carry a subtle spiritual aura.
 So, if you want to explore the local culture of Siaha then, why not start by exploring and discovering the charm of these amazing churches offering prayers to the almighty.

-4. Blue Mountain.
 Phawngpui, also known as the Blue Mountain, is a must-visit travel destination in Siaha.
 It is located in the Lawngtlai district and is loaded with nature’s extreme bounty.
-The stunning views of this place will leave your heart wanting for more.
+The stunning views of this place will leave your heart wanting more.

-By Air.
-The nearest airport is the Lengpui Airport (AJL) situated (approx) 350 km away.
+The nearest airport is the Lengpui Airport (AJL), Aizawl situated (approx) 350 km away.
 It is considered to be the first largest airport in the country which was built by the state government and is well connected by regular and connecting flights.
 One of the highlighting features of the airport is that it was constructed in a record time of 2 years and 2 months.
-From the airport, you will need to book a taxi or avail some other means of conveyance to reach your destination.
+From the airport, you will need to book a taxi or avail of some other means of conveyance to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here